 Frequent, large, programmed, or short-term transfers among the investment divisions or between the investment divisions and the General Account ("Harmful Trading") can cause risks with adverse effects for other contract owners (and beneficiaries and portfolios).
-These risks and harmful effects include: (1) dilution of the interests of long-term investors in an investment division if transfers into the division are made at unit values that are priced below the true value or transfers out of the investment division are made at unit values priced higher than the true value (some "market timers" attempt to do this through methods known as "time-zone arbitrage" and "liquidity arbitrage"); (2) an adverse effect on portfolio management, such as causing the portfolio to maintain a higher level of cash than would otherwise be the case, or causing a portfolio to liquidate investments prematurely (or otherwise at an inopportune time) in order to pay withdrawals; and (3) increased brokerage and administrative expenses.
+These risks and harmful effects include: (1) dilution of the interests of long-term investors in an investment division if transfers into the division are made at unit values that are priced below the true value or transfers out of the investment division are made at unit values priced higher than the true value (some "market timers" attempt to do this through methods known as "time-zone arbitrage" and "liquidity arbitrage"); (2) an adverse effect on portfolio management, such as causing the portfolio to liquidate investments prematurely (or otherwise at an inopportune time) in order to pay withdrawals; and (3) increased brokerage and administrative expenses.